filmeu

 Objectives

-Based on the acquired knowledge, students should be able to: Identify and characterize food constituents, their functions and properties; Know the nutritional recommendations and the methodological bases of their definition; Characterize and group foods according to their constituents; Search for nutritional information on different foods from reliable sources, and summarize their nutritional value; Know and apply the legislation in force regarding nutrition labeling.
+Based on the knowledge acquired, students should be able to: Identify and describe food constituents, understanding their functions and properties; Demonstrate knowledge of nutritional recommendations and the methodological principles underlying their definition; Classify and characterize foods according to their constituents; Retrieve nutritional information from reliable sources and synthesize the nutritional value of foods; Understand and apply current legislation on nutritional labeling.

 Teaching methodologies and assessment

-Teaching will be conducted mainly through lectures, complemented by student-centered teaching methodologies such as case studies, projects, problem solving and tutorial guidance.
-Continuous assessment will include two written tests on theoretical and theoretical-practical contents together (70%), carrying out a study project (20% = 15% for written work and 5% for presentation), and activities in classroom with exercises (10%).
-The evaluation of the final or improvement exam will involve a written test (80%) and the submission of a new written work (20%).
-To be approved, students must obtain a minimum grade of 9.5 in each of the T and TP components, and the test or written exam grade cannot be lower than 9.5.
+Teaching will be conducted primarily through lectures, complemented by student-centered methodologies such as case studies, projects, problem-solving activities, and tutorial guidance.
+Continuous assessment will include two written tests covering both theoretical and theoretical-practical content (70%), the development of a study project (20%: 10% for the written report and 10% for the oral presentation), and in-class activities with exercises (10%).
+Final or resit assessment will consist of a written exam (100%).
+To pass, students must achieve a minimum grade of 9.5/20 in both the theoretical (T) and theoretical-practical (TP) components, and the grade obtained in the written test or exam must not be lower than 9.5/20.

 References